-The Adviser has entered into a fund sponsorship agreement with Newfound Research LLC ("Newfound") and ReSolve Asset Management SEZC (Cayman) ("ReSolve") pursuant to which each of Newfound and ReSolve is a sponsor to the Return Stacked Bonds & Managed Futures ETF, and Newfound is the sponsor to the Return Stacked Global Stocks & Bonds ETF.
-Under these arrangements, Newfound and ReSolve have agreed to provide financial support (as described below) to Return Stacked Bonds & Managed Futures ETF, and Newfound has agreed to provide financial support to the Return Stacked Global Stocks & Bonds ETF.
+The Adviser has entered into a fund sponsorship agreement with Newfound Research LLC ("Newfound") and ReSolve Asset Management SEZC (Cayman) ("ReSolve") pursuant to which each of Newfound and ReSolve is a sponsor to each Fund.
+Under these arrangements, Newfound and ReSolve have agreed to provide financial support (as described below) to the Funds.